MorillaLab/TopoTransformers/Analysis/Results/Readme.md

-This folder will contain the results of the analysis, including visualizations and model outputs.
+This folder will contain the results of the analysis, including visualisations and model outputs.